cloudsoft/aws-cfn-connector-for-terraform/cloudsoft-terraform-template/README.md

    If you have so many it gets irritating or you hit the AWS limit (15):
    `aws cloudformation deregister-type --type RESOURCE --type-name Cloudsoft::Terraform::Template --version-id 00000004`

+4. Set parameters in AWS Parameter Store letting the resource provider know how to connect to Terraform.

-4. Deploy some Terraform, e.g. the file `terraform-example.cfn.yaml`:
+5. Deploy some Terraform, e.g. the file `terraform-example.cfn.yaml`:
    `aws cloudformation create-stack --template-body file://terraform-example.cfn.yaml --stack-name terraform-example`

-5. Delete it when you're done:
+6. Delete it when you're done:
    `aws cloudformation delete-stack --stack-name terraform-example`

 ### Script